El Yunque National Forest

 History

-The forest region was initially reserved in 1876 by King Alfonso XII of Spain and represents one of the oldest reserves in the western hemisphere.
-It was established as the Luquillo Forest Reserve on January 17, 1903 by the General Land Office with 65,950 acres (266.9 km2), and became a National Forest in 1906.
-It was renamed the Caribbean National Forest on June 4, 1935.
+The forest region was initially reserved in 1876 by King Alfonso XII of Spain, making it one of the oldest tropical rainforests protected in the Western Hemisphere.
+Known for its rich biodiversity and unique ecosystems, it was designated as the Luquillo Forest Reserve on January 17, 1903, by the General Land Office.
+This initial reservation encompassed 65,950 acres (266.9 km²), establishing a foundation for the protection of Puerto Rico’s natural resources.

-An executive order signed by President George W. Bush on April 2, 2007 changed the name of the Caribbean National Forest to El Yunque National Forest, better reflecting the cultural and historical sentiments of the Puerto Rican people.
+As part of ongoing efforts to preserve and honor its cultural heritage, an executive order signed by President George W. Bush on April 2, 2007, officially changed the name of the Caribbean National Forest to El Yunque National Forest.
+This renaming acknowledged the cultural, historical, and spiritual significance of the forest to the Puerto Rican people, particularly its deep connection to the island’s indigenous Taino culture and local traditions.

 Weather

-The weather is fairly constant throughout the year.
-In the summer, the average high temperature is 80° F with a low of 68°.
-In winter, the average high temperature is 72° with a minimum of 58°.
-What makes this forest have the ideal climate for lush tropical vegetation.
-The rain forest is characterized by its biodiversity; It is the “home” of thousands of native plants, including 150 species of ferns, 240 species of trees.
+The weather in El Yunque is fairly constant throughout the year.
+In the summer, the average high temperature is 80°F, with a low of 68°F. In the winter, the average high temperature is 72°F, with a minimum of 58°F. This consistent climate creates ideal conditions for lush tropical vegetation.
+The rainforest is known for its biodiversity and is home to thousands of native plants, including 150 species of ferns and 240 species of trees.
+Due to its high elevation and cloud cover, the forest experiences a unique microclimate that helps sustain its vibrant ecosystems year-round.

 Ecology and conservation

-ts ecosystem is specifically examined by the Ecosystem Management Team.
-Due to its location in the northeast part of Puerto Rico, the incoming trade winds from the Atlantic Ocean hit the mountains, leading to a recorded excess rainfall of approximately 240 inches (6.1 m) per year.
-This process is called the orographic elevation and it has the intense rain and the constant presence of clouds in this mountainous region.
-This constant cloud cover and the persistent winds produced by the adiabatic process of air particles that rush through the mountainside have affected the morphology of El Yunque, but the greatest effect has been in the dwarf forest.
+The ecosystem of El Yunque is specifically managed by the Ecosystem Management Team, under the U.S. Forest Service, to preserve its unique biodiversity and to maintain its vital role in the local water cycle.
+Due to its location in the northeast part of Puerto Rico, incoming trade winds from the Atlantic Ocean strike the mountains, resulting in recorded annual rainfall of approximately 240 inches (6.1 meters).
+This process, known as orographic elevation, causes intense rain and the constant presence of clouds in the mountainous region.
+The persistent cloud cover and winds produced by the adiabatic process of air particles rushing through the mountainside have significantly influenced the morphology of El Yunque.
+The most noticeable effect has been on the dwarf forest, which is characterized by vegetation that has adapted to these extreme conditions.

 Flora

-El Yunque is made up of four different areas of forest vegetation: Tabonuco Forest, Palo Colorado Forest, Sierra Palm Forest and Dwarf Forest.
+El Yunque is composed of four distinct forest vegetation zones: Tabonuco Forest, Palo Colorado Forest, Sierra Palm Forest, and Dwarf Forest.

 Fauna